pramirez2328/assigments/week5/CS601_HW5_Ramirez/inventory-management-app/README.md

 ## Overview

-TechSphere is a modern React application that provides an intuitive platform to manage inventory and connect with users.
+TechSphere is a modern React application that provides an intuitive platform to manage inventory.
 This project utilizes React, React Router, and modular components for easy scalability and maintenance.

 ## Features